-monoclonal gammopathy, for additive information.
-However, in the context of monoclonal gammopathy of unknown significance, endomyocardial biopsy is necessary to definitively diagnose ATTR-CM.
-If no monoclonal protein is detected and a diagnosis of AL cardiac amyloidosis is excluded, radionuclide scintigraphy alone, without myocardial biopsy, can be used to diagnose ATTR-CM.37 Among all radiotracers that have been tested, diphosphono-1,2-propanodicarboxylic acid, pyrophosphate, and hydroxymethylene diphosphonate are recommended for the diagnosis of amyloidosis (Table 2).^{52,53} The radiotracer 123I-metaiodobenzylguanidine can detect sympathetic innervation of the heart and may indicate cardiac amyloid,^{63-66} although 123I-metaiodobenzylguanidine imaging is also abnormal in other cardiac conditions and is not specific enough to diagnose ATTR-CM.
+A diagnostic approach for patients with suspected cardiac amyloidosis should include testing for monoclonal protein followed by scintigraphy or biopsy (Figure 6).
+Clinicians should note that up to 40% of patients with ATTR-CA can have a monoclonal gammopathy of unknown significance (MGUS) and in this setting scintigraphy alone cannot ensure a diagnosis with 100% specificity.
+Nuclear imaging can also be performed concurrent to AL assessment, even in the case of a detected monoclonal gammopathy, for additive information.
+However, in the context of MGUS, endomyocardial biopsy is necessary to definitively diagnose ATTR-CM.
+If no monoclonal protein is detected and a diagnosis of AL cardiac amyloidosis is excluded, radionuclide scintigraphy alone, without myocardial biopsy, can be used to diagnose ATTR-CM.
+Among all radiotracers that have been tested, DPD, PYP, and HMDP are recommended for the diagnosis of amyloidosis (Table 2).
+The radiotracer I-metaiodobenzylguanidine (MIBG) can detect sympathetic innervation of the heart and may indicate cardiac amyloid,63-66 although MIBG imaging is also abnormal in other cardiac conditions and is not specific enough to diagnose ATTR-CM.
 If ATTR-CM is identified, TTR genotyping should be performed.